jsa4000/Getting-Started-Golang/README.md

         go version

+  > $GOROOT variable is not necessary, just add the go executable into the binary path and set $GOPATH

+- Tools to install (by vscode)
+  - gocode
+  - gopkgs
+  - go-outline
+  - go-symbols
+  - guru
+  - gorename
+  - dlv
+  - gocode-gomod
+  - godef
+  - goreturns
+  - golint

 ## Hello World

 - Create your workspace directory, `$HOME/go`.
 (If you'd like to use a different directory, you will need to set the `GOPATH` environment variable.)